codemagic-ci-cd/codemagic-docs/content/testing/running-automated-tests.md

 ---
-description:
-  Automatically run unit, widget and integration tests every time you build your Flutter app.
+description: How to run automated tests in builds configured with the Flutter workflow editor
 title: Running automated tests
 weight: 1
 ---